This policy describes the reader services the Library provides and how staff are expected to deliver them.

-This policy is based on the Service Guidelines for Information and Research Services at National and State Libraries Australasia Libraries.
+This policy is based on the service guidelines for Information and Research Services at National and State Libraries Australasia libraries.
 It is designed to help you understand what levels of support to expect from our staff.

-Our information and research services
+Information and research services

 The National Library supports you to find information in a variety of ways through our information and research services.
 When self-help tools and resources do not guide you to the information you need, our Ask a Librarian service provides assistance through a range of channels, including:

-- Face to face in reading rooms
+- face to face in reading rooms

-- Appointments with a librarian or curator
+- appointments with a librarian or curator.

 What we are able to do initially